Triaging Launchpad project bugs

 Even Critical bugs do not need an assignee, unless they are being worked on.
 Being at the top of the queue is all we need for Critical bugs to get the attention they require.

 If you are working on Launchpad in your own time you'll most likely want to fix those bugs that matter to you, regardless of what importance the Launchpad project gives them.
 That's great and we welcome all bug fixes; we encourage you to look at our page about fixing bugs first.

 Members of Canonical's Launchpad team will select bugs as seems appropriate to them.

 Four times a year, we put all of the High bugs back through the triage process.
 This lets us make sure that all those bugs really should be High and to take account of anything that has changed since they were last triaged.

 Beyond these rules a bug is more important than another bug if fixing it will make Launchpad more better than fixing the other bug.

 Discretion and a feel for what's in the bug database will help a lot here, as will awareness of our userbase and their needs.
 One sensible heuristic is to look at five to ten existing High bugs and, if the new bug is less important than all of them, mark it Low as it's probably less important than all existing High bugs.

-Engineers have discretion to decide any particular bug should be sorted higher (or lower) than it has been; some change requests are very important to many of our users while still not big enough to need a dedicated feature-squad working on them.
+Engineers have discretion to decide any particular bug should be sorted higher (or lower) than it has been; some change requests are very important to many of our users while still not big enough to need a dedicated team working on them.

 When two engineers disagree, or if someone in the management chain disagrees, common sense and courtesy should be used in resolving the disagreement.